-Over the past few years, the activity has evolved an increasing interest in understanding nanoscale morphology, defect control in deposition processes, and complex chemical and structural materials growth.
-Over the next several years, these directions are expected to continue with a stronger focus on researching fundamental mechanisms for bulk materials growth, new deposition techniques for organic and inorganic films, and organization of nanoparticle assemblies across a range of length scales, especially relating to use-inspired clean energy research.
-Integration of experimental and theory activities to accelerate progress in understanding synthesis and discovery of new materials will be emphasized.
+Over the past few years, the activity has developed an increasing interest in understanding nanoscale morphology, defect and dopant control in deposition processes, and complex chemical and structural materials growth.
+Over the next several years, these directions are expected to continue with a stronger focus on investigating fundamental mechanisms for bulk materials growth, new deposition techniques for organic and inorganic films, and organization of mesoscopic assemblies across a range of length scales, especially relating to use-inspired clean energy research.